jimmale/gohole/README.md

 - [ ] Metrics
   - Number of Blocked requests vs Number of Allowed Requests
   - Number of Requests served from cache vs Number of fresh requests
+  - Duration of DNS responses based off of blocked/cached/resolved

 Here's a good list of BlockLists: